 Approach your coworker and offer to speak somewhere privately.
 It’s best not to raise the issue in front of other people as your coworker may feel publicly attacked or embarrassed.

 Ask them politely what is going on and offer to help if you can.
-Try to gently hint at their idleness.
+Try to hint at their idleness gently.